-AP Exclusive: Audit points to deceptive practices by Navient
+AP Exclusive: Gov’t questions unfair student loan practices

 She said DoE officials came to the conclusion that Navient was not improperly steering borrowers.
 “Nothing in the report indicates forbearances were applied inappropriately — the observations noted focused on suggested improvements regarding how to best counsel” a small minority of borrowers, she said.

 In response to questions over the 2017 audit, Navient pointed to the fact that nine out of every 10 borrowers on the calls were offered all their options and that this audit is just one piece of a broader story.
+The company noted that the number of its borrowers who are enrolled in income-driven repayment plans is in line with or above the track records of other student loan servicing companies.
+In addition, it said the company is paid less by the Department of Education for putting students in forbearance.

+Navient, which split off from Sallie Mae, is a publicly traded company.
+Shares of Navient fell sharply after the AP published its report, closing down $1.26, or 10.5 percent, to $10.74.

-Navient, formerly known as Sallie Mae, is a publicly traded company.
-In calls and presentations with investors, Navient has said a company priority is to lower the its operational costs.
+In calls and presentations with investors, Navient has said a company priority is to lower its operational costs.

 As a student loan servicing company, Navient has one primary operating cost: its employees, including the hundreds of customer-service agents who man Navient’s telephones every day.
 The fewer customer-service agents Navient employs, the more money Navient puts in its pocket.
 Doing calls to determine whether a borrower should be in an income-driven repayment plan takes longer, student loan industry experts say.